-\The Scheme invested into this fund in Q2 2023, hence longer term performance is shown for information purpose only.
-Performance is shown on a Net Asset Value (NAV) basis, with gross income reinvested where applicable.
+^{}The Scheme invested into this fund in Q2 2023, hence longer term performance is shown for information purposes only.

 Appendix B

 Additional Voluntary Contributions (AVCs)

 The Trustees also make available a facility to Defined Benefit ("DB") section members to pay in additional contributions to boost their DB benefits, which is provided by Utmost.
 There is currently one member with assets in this arrangement and their assets are invested in Utmost's Investing by Age Strategy which includes the following funds: